wavefrontHQ/docs/pages/doc/metrics_managing.md

 summary: Understand metrics structure and how to explore metrics in the Metrics Browser
 ---

-VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) provides observability for several different [metric types](metric_types.html) including time series metrics, delta counters, histograms, and traces/spans.
+Tanzu Observability (formerly known as VMware Aria Operations for Applications) provides observability for several different [metric types](metric_types.html) including time series metrics, delta counters, histograms, and traces/spans.
 This page looks at the anatomy of a time series metric and shows you how to explore it in the Metrics Browser.

 ## Videos